Lawn Liming: Limestone Application in Vancouver and The Lower Mainland

 Lawn, like any plant life, requires soil nutrients to grow.
-If a soil is too acidic, however, those nutrients will clump up and become incredibly difficult for a lawn to access.
-The nutrients are there; they’re just wholly inaccessibly to whatever’s trying to grow.
+If soil is too acidic, however, those nutrients will clump up and become incredibly difficult for a lawn to access.
+The nutrients are there; they’re just wholly inaccessible to whatever’s trying to grow.

 A soil test can accurately judge the pH levels in the earth.
 Ideally, a lawn will score at or near 7.0 on the test.
 In this case, the lawn is “neutral” and should not have any problems getting nutrients to your lawn.
 If significantly below (especially below 6.0), then the lawn is too acidic and needs calcium to balance it out.

 If the lawn is deficient in calcium (or other related nutrient as indicated by the test), applying lime is the next step.
 Unfortunately, the process can be a tricky one and is best done with professional help.

 In this scenario, a lawn spreader will evenly distribute the appropriate lime substance across a designated area.
 This can be done during any time of year, but it’s most popularly done during the spring and fall—there tends to be less water-based interference in those seasons.
 Once applied, the lime can take four to six years to properly calcify the lawn.
 Research suggests that it takes two years for the lime to move just two inches.
 Since it’s an otherwise slow process, it’s vital that lawn owners engage with professional help to make their lawn healthy.

 Residential Lawn Liming Service Areas: